cleder/awesome-python-testing/README.md

 - [easycheck](https://github.com/nyggus/easycheck) - A collection of assertion-like functions to be used in code, where assertion themselves should be avoided; `easycheck` includes also function aliases to be used in unit testing.
 - [expects](https://github.com/jaimegildesagredo/expects) - Expects is an expressive and extensible TDD/BDD assertion library for Python.
+-[expycted](https://github.com/bdsoha/expycted) - Another Python expect pattern implementation.
+Simple, intuitive and approachable, with ability to plug in to any testing framework that relies on assertions.
 - [dirty-equals](https://github.com/samuelcolvin/dirty-equals) - A python library that (mis)uses the `__eq__` method to make python code (generally unit tests) more declarative and therefore easier to read and write.
 - [Precisely](https://github.com/mwilliamson/python-precisely) - allows you to write precise assertions so you only test the behaviour you're really interested in.
 - [PyHamcrest](https://github.com/hamcrest/PyHamcrest) - is a framework for writing matcher objects, allowing you to declaratively define "match" rules.